coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - SHARING-6.
 When Alice invites Bob to a group chat, Bob can see the name of the group chat.

 - SHARING-7.
-When Alice invites Bob to a group chat or a group DM, Bob can see the names of the other users who are in the group chat or group DM.
-[What about the users who are invited to the group chat or group DM?
-And does the concept of invite even make sense for a group DM?]
+When Alice invites Bob to a group DM, Bob can see the names and user identifiers of the other users who were invited to the group DM.

 - SHARING-8.
-When Alice invites Bob to a group chat or a group DM, Bob can see the user identifiers of the other users who are in or invited to the group chat or group DM. (?)
+When Alice invites Bob to a group chat, whether Bob can see names and user identifiers of the users who are in the group chat prior to consenting is configurable by the hub provider.

 - SHARING-9.
 When Alice invites Bob to a group chat or a group DM, whether Bob can see the avatars of any of the users who are in or invited to the group chat or group DM prior to consenting is a setting configurable by each of those users.